TOLLER-Android/main/README.md

 ## Contents

-*Please note that we are currently in the process of populating this repository.
-Please check back later if something is not yet available.*

 We assume that you are using a *Unix-like environment* throughout this guide.
 All experiments were conducted on Ubuntu 16.04.

 ### Source code and integration instructions of TOLLER